StefanJohnsen/TriangulateOBJ/README.md

 ![Triangles](https://github.com/StefanJohnsen/TriangulationOBJ/blob/main/Pictures/clock-polygon.jpg)

-Therefore, the significant question here is, how can we convert these polygons, including other, more advanced polygons, into triangles?
+Therefore, the significant question here is, how can we convert this polygon, and others, into triangles?